 But widespread myths about these dangerous infections often lead to misinformation and failure to be tested.

-Dr. Rannveig Maria Middleton, an OB/GYN with Advocate Condell Medical Center in Libertyville, Ill., breaks down five of the most common STD myths to help remind sexually active individuals of the importance of regular, thorough testing and follow-up treatment, if needed.
+Dr. Rannveig Maria Middleton, an obstetrics & gynecology physician with Advocate Condell Medical Center in Libertyville, Ill., breaks down five of the most common STD myths to help remind sexually active individuals of the importance of regular, thorough testing and follow-up treatment, if needed.

 1. Myth: STDs and STIs are rare.
 The taboo nature of STDs often prevents people from discussing them.
 People dismiss the risk of contracting an STD and getting tested because they assume STDs are relatively uncommon.
 In fact, these infections are much more common than you may think.

 “Our office probably calls someone every week with a new diagnosis of a sexually transmitted infection,” Dr. Middleton says.